Peru Travel Guide: Tips, Ideas & Itineraries

 • Lake Titicaca, the highest navigable lake in the world, with its floating islands and local communities.

 III.
 Returning to Peru?
-Explore Other Regions!
+Explore other regions!

 Northern Peru, often overlooked, is full of treasures: